Walnut356/Walnut356.github.io/content/posts/lldbs-typesystems-pt-2/index.md

 So `PdbAstBuilder` is the equivalent of `PDBASTParser`.
 A little confusing, but alright.

 There is a pretty big snag though.
 From what I can tell, aside from setting an environment variable, there's no way to prefer the `native` parser over the `dia` parser.
 That also means there's no way to fall back to one or the other if one of them is invalid for a language.
 It's not trivial to implement that preference either because you are only able to check which one the `TypeSystem` implements once you've inspected the PDB data to know which language's `TypeSystem` to call.
-Inspecting that data requires having a `SymbolFilePDB` or `SymbolFileNativePDB`, at which point it's too late because you've already chosen an implementation.
+Inspecting that data requires having a `SymbolFilePDB` or `SymbolFileNativePDB`, at which point it's too late because you've already chosen one.

 That means I need to implement both.

-I decided to implement the native PDB parser first, since I can debug that easier and the API made more sense to me.
+I decided to tackle the native PDB parser first, since I can debug that easier and the API made more sense to me.
 I'll eventually circle back and implement the `dia` parser.

-Regardless of which one we implement, we need to disentangle PDB parsing from `TypeSystemClang` and clang's internals.
+Regardless of which one we choose, we need to disentangle PDB parsing from `TypeSystemClang` and clang's internals.
 Lets take a quick look for `clang`-related keywords in the `PDB` and `NativePDB` directories.

 ![Alt text: several hundred results](image.png)